edenlum/llm-unlearning-research/README.md

    - Target specific concept pairs (e.g., France-Paris) by finding their corresponding directions
    - Modify or remove these directions from the MLP while preserving other functionalities

-Key objectives:
+## Research Objectives
-- Implement various unlearning approaches
+- Implement and compare both approaches
 - Evaluate effectiveness of different methods
 - Measure impact on model performance
 - Develop metrics for verifying successful unlearning
+- Find ways to modify MLP weights directly without additional inference computation